mattermost/docs/source/install/proxy-to-mattermost-transport-encryption.rst

 Configuring NGINX
 -----------------

 On the NGINX server, connect to both servers with a sudo or root user.
-Open the Mattermost proxy configuration (Refer to :ref:`Configuring NGINX with SSL and HTTP/2 (End-User - Proxy) <install/install-rhel-6:configuring nginx with ssl and http 2>` for additional information) and search for the following line twice:
+Open the Mattermost proxy configuration and search for the following line twice:

 .. code-block:: none